mahabubdev/mahabubdev/README.md

 ## I'm a 😍😍 JavaScript Lover 😍😍!
 <!-- - 🔭 I’m currently working [Programming Hero][programming]! -->
 - 🌱 I’m currently learning everything 🤣.
 Frontend to Server-side with Databases.
-- 🥅 2021 Goals: Full-stack development, basic.devOps, MERN & React-Native/Expo-cli etc.
+- 🥅 2021 Goals: Full-stack development, basic.devOps, MERN+GraphQL & React-Native/Expo-cli etc.
 - ⚡ Fun fact: I would like to work as a full-time/part-time web developer.

 ### Connect with me: